EnsleyEC/parquet-file-concepts/README.md

         make deploy

-2. After that, you can access jupyter notebooks on http://localhost:8888/ and check the file (parquet_concepts.ipynb)
+2. After that, you can access jupyter notebooks on http://localhost:8888/ link generate in terminal with `token` and check the file (parquet_concepts.ipynb)

 ## Result